oracle-livelabs/oci-core/node-red/intro/intro.md

 ## About this Workshop

-In this workshop, you will learn to install Node-RED on a compute instance running Oracle Autonmous Linux.
+In this workshop, you will learn to install Node-RED on a compute instance running Oracle Autonomous Linux.

 Estimated workshop time: 60-90 minutes

 We hope you enjoy this LiveLab.
 Go ahead and start the first Lab.

-If you are interested in more information about Oracle Linux, please watch the folllowing video:
+If you are interested in more information about Oracle Linux, please watch the following video:

 [](videohub:1_mlwioaoh:medium)